• Skip to primary navigation

 Healthy muffins for kids

-I mean… Look at this picture!
+I mean...
+Look at this picture!
 They are so light and fluffy!
-And what’s even better, they are delicious and healthy!!
+And what's even better is that they are delicious and healthy!!

-You can make this recipe as muffins or loaf, but here in my house it was more appreciated as muffins.
-They are easy to eat on the go, you don’t have to slice it, and in my opinion, they were softer in the muffin version.
+You can make this recipe as muffins or loaf, but here in my house, it was more appreciated as muffins.
+They are easy to eat on the go; you don't have to slice them, and in my opinion, they were softer in the muffin version.

 More healthy muffins for you